 Octal Code Error Code Meaning 0010 Drive O failed to see home on Initialize.
 0020 Drive 1 failed to see home on Initialize.
 0100 Write protect violation attempted.
-0120 A preamble could not be found or no ID mark found within allowable time span.
-0150 The header track address of a good header does not compare with the desired track.
+0120 A preamble could not be found or no ID mark found 0150 within allowable time span.
+The header track address of a good header does not compare with the desired track.
 0160 Too many tries for header identification routine.
 0170 Data AM not found in allotted time.
 0200 CRC error on reading the sector from the disk.
 0230 Word count overflow.
 0240 Density error.
 0250 Wrong key word for set media density command.

-SPECIAL FUNCTIONS: BOOTSTRAP AND SELF-TEST
+Section 4 SPECIAL FUNCTIONS: BOOTSTRAP AND SELF-TEST

-The FD-211 has the ability to bootstrap system and diagnostic diskettes without the aid of a bootstrap card such as the REV-11 or the BDV-11.
+The FD-211 has the ability to bootstrap system and diagnostic diskettes without the aid of a separate bootstrap card.